Contributed By:

 2. Make a card.
 Have the children write a card for their nanny and include a gift card to a favorite store.
 When children write thank you cards, they learn appreciation and your nanny has a treasure to keep that memorializes the time they invested to support your family and help your children thrive.

 3. Invest in your nanny’s professional development.
 Professional and career nannies can better care for children and advance their careers through continuing education.
-The US Nanny Institute offers nanny courses and childcare training programs that lead to childcare diplomas, certifications, and credentials (USNannyInstitute.com).
+The Nanny Institute offers nanny courses and childcare training programs that lead to childcare diplomas, certifications, and credentials (USNannyInstitute.com).

 5. Gift a US Nanny Association membership.
 The US Nanny Association is the industry leader for nannies, setting national standards and offering national credentials to Basic and Professional Nannies (usnanny.org).